lumina-desktop/lumina/README.md

 Description
 =====

-Lumina-DE is a lightweight, BSD licensed desktop environment designed specifically for use on FreeBSD (although it should be easily portable to other Unix-like OS's as well).
+The Lumina Desktop Environment is a lightweight system interface that is designed for use on any Unix-like operating system.
+It takes a plugin-based approach, allowing the entire interface to be assembled/arranged by each individual user as desired, with a system-wide default layout which can be setup by the system administrator.
+This allows every system (or user session) to be designed to maximize the individual user's productivity.

 Latest Stable Versions
 ----